mpestle/rakeiora_get_data/README.md

 the Rakeiora portal, because it returns raw data to your results directory.

-But it may be helpful for you in workflow development.
+But it may be helpful for you in workflow development.x